 An observer can only observe those things which they can notice as distinct from everything else.
 Our first limitation is that we can distinguish only things which our senses can detect – human beings for example can only detect sound within a narrow range of acoustic frequencies.
 You can for example blow a dog whistle which seems to you to make no sound but causes your dog to come running.

-However even within the frequency band that we can detect we will not observes things that we don’t know how to distinguish.
-For example I take my car to a mechanic who can determined whether or not my engine needs adjusting by the time I have parked the car.
+However, even within the frequency band that we can detect, we will not observe things that we don’t know how to distinguish.
+For example, I take my car to a mechanic who can determine whether or not my engine needs adjusting by the time I have parked the car.
 He does this by recognising particular sound patterns from the engine that he can clearly distinguish.
 When I listen to the car I can distinguish only the sound of a car engine running.
 If he took the time to explain to me what he is listening for, then with practice, I could learn the distinctions and be able to observe when my care needed tuning.

 Learning (or discovering) new distinctions expands the power of our observation of the world.